 I often like to do international online shopping on sites such as ASOS, Nordstrom and Macys because they have such a wide range of items, the quality is phenomenal, the trends are current and the service is great.
 The main reason why I love international online shopping is because I feel that we are so limited in terms of choice here in South Africa and we are often restricted from wearing the latest trends we see on Instagram or international blogs until about 1 year to 18 months down the line when they finally arrive on SA shores.

 I hope this post has answered any questions you might have surrounding international online shopping.
 If you have any other questions, pop them in the comment section below and I will make sure to answer each one.
 I always leave the links for each item in my blog post directly under the images and also in the widget below so that you can start shopping straight away.
-You can shop my Instagram posts by clicking on the “Fashion” drop-down bar at the top of this page.
+You can shop my Instagram posts by clicking here.
 If you download the LIKETOKNOW.it app from the App/Google Play store you can also screenshot any of my Instagram/Snapchat images that are LIKETOKNOW.it enabled and you will be provided with all the details of where each element of my outfit is available for purchase.
 Happy shopping!!!